monster-js/monster-js/docs/main-concept/list-rendering.md

 ## Adding Track By Functionality

 The `v:for-track-by` attribute allows you to optimize rendering by specifying a unique property of each item in the array.
 This ensures efficient DOM updates when the array changes.
-If no `v:for-track-by` is provided, Weco JS defaults to tracking items by their `index`.
+If no `v:for-track-by` is provided, Monster JS defaults to tracking items by their `index`.

 ### Example with `v:for-track-by`